Mathieu-Be/tj-liquidator/README.md

 4. Keeps profits in wAvax so I can withdraw them from time to time to pay for the fees.
 5. Monitor the bot activity using Grafana.

+Main files :
+contract/JoeLiquidatoor.sol for the smart contract part scripts/bot.ts for the bot script

+Additional files :
+liquidation-from-script and liquidation-from-contract are two playground scripts that I used for developpment database.service.ts connects to my MongoDB database ABI folder comes from TJ github and has every ABI and adresses or the Banker Joe contracts

 ## Installation

 ```